It can be hard to keep tabs on twins — especially once they’re mobile — if your baby monitor doesn’t have some essential

 Winding it Up

-Of all the monitors we have looked at for twins, our top pick as the best baby monitor for twins is the Infant Optics DXR8.
-While it is only supplied with one camera, three more cameras can be purchased and added.
-This makes it perfect for either scenario, one room or two for the little treasures.
+Of all the monitors we have looked at, our top pick as the best baby monitor for twins is the Infant Optics DXR8.
+While it only comes with one camera, you can purchase and add up to three more.
+This makes it perfect for any scenario.

-It has a clear screen, good range and battery life, talkback function, and temperature gauge.
-One of the outstanding features is the control you have over the camera from the monitor, and the option of different lenses.
+It has a clear screen, a good range and battery life, a talk-back function, and a temperature gauge.
+One of the outstanding features is the control you have over the camera from the monitor and the option of different lenses.

-This monitor will meet the needs of most families, from birth and beyond.
+This monitor will meet the needs of most families.
 However, the decision is ultimately up to you.